ph4r05/booltest/README.md

 ## Output and p-values

-Booltest returns zscores of the best distinguishers.
+BoolTest returns zscores of the best distinguishers.

-In order to obtain a p-value from the Z-score you need to compute a reference experiments, i.e., compute N Booltest experiments on a random data and observe the z-score distribution.
+In order to obtain a p-value from the Z-score you need to compute a reference experiments, i.e., compute N BoolTest experiments on a random data and observe the z-score distribution.
-Z-score is data-size invariant but it depends on the Booltest parameters `(n, deg, k)`.
+Z-score is data-size invariant but it depends on the BoolTest parameters `(n, deg, k)`.

 The most straightforward evaluation is to check whether z-score obtained from the real experiment has been observed in the reference runs.
 If not, we can conclude the BoolTest rejects the null hypothesis with pvalue `1/N`.